larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 As a consequence, this memo obsoletes {{!RFC3683}} and the "posting rights" (PR) action it defines, and {{!RFC3934}}.
-It also obsoletes {{Section 4 of !RFC9245}}, which defines the IETF discussion list moderation team.
+It also obsoletes {{Section 4 of !RFC9245}}, which defines the IETF discussion list moderator team.
 Finally, it updates {{Section 6.1 of !RFC2418}}, because the moderator team will now work together with working group chairs to moderate disruptive behavior.